 Although the topical approach represents the foundation of good skin care, it also makes sense to address what is going on internally.
 That’s because what you put inside your body may be just as important as what you apply externally.
 Additionally, natural medicines, including acne vitamins, tend to be milder, safer and far less likely to cause negative reactions than medications.

 The term “acne vitamins” is a bit of a misnomer.
-That’s because not only vitamins but a number of minerals and botanicals support healthy-looking skin.
+That’s because not only vitamins but a number of minerals and botanicals and even probiotics support a clear-looking complexion.
 Some nutrients support the normal shedding of skin cells while others have anti-inflammatory properties.
 In general, nutrients with antimicrobial, anti-inflammatory, anticomedogenic (doesn’t clog pores) and hormone-balancing properties are often used to support a clear complexion.